yahoo/elide-doc/pages/guide/01-start.md

 {% include code_example example="01-more-beans" %}

-We add the missing fields to `ArtifactGroup` since we anticipate user will want to add some informative metadata to help users find the products and artifacts they are interested in.
+We add the missing fields to `ArtifactGroup` since we anticipate the user will want to add some informative metadata to help users find the products and artifacts they are interested in.
 If we restart the API and request `/artifactGroup` we’ll see the other metadata we just added.